Engineering subgap states in superconductors by the symmetry of altermagnetism

 This condition corresponds to the poles of the associated scattering matrix.
 Thus, the surface ABSs are obtained from Eq.\,(\ref{condition}).
 In what follows, we explore how the bulk subgap state discussed below Eq.\,(\ref{dispersion}) as well as surface ABSs can be induced by altermagnetism and detected by conductance in unconventional SCs.
 Our results in the continuum model are the same with the lattice model shown in the Supplementary Material \cite{SM}.

-\emph{Bulk flat bands by $d_{x^{2}-y^{2}}$-wave altermagnetism in $d_{x^{2}-y^{2}}$-wave SCs.}--- We begin by analyzing the junction formed by $d_{x^{2}-y^{2}}$-wave SC with $d$-wave altermagnetism.
-Before delving into the conductance, we remind our discussion below Eq.\,(\ref{dispersion}), where we show that at $\nu h_{0}m_{\bm{k}}=|\Delta _{0}s_{\bm{k}}|$, one of the bands reaches zero energy, namely, $E^{-}_{\bm{k}\nu}=0$, while $E^{+}_{\bm{k}\nu}\neq0$.
+\emph{Bulk and surface flat bands by $d$-wave AMs in $d$-wave SCs.}--- We begin by analyzing the junction formed by $d_{x^{2}-y^{2}}$-wave SC with $d$-wave altermagnetism.
+Before delving into the conductance, we remind our discussion below Eq.\thinspace (\ref{dispersion}), where we show that at $\nu h_{0}m_{\bm{k}}=|\Delta _{0}s_{\bm{k}}|$, one of the bands reaches zero energy, namely, $E_{\bm{k}\nu }^{-}=0$, while $E_{\bm{k}\nu }^{+}\neq 0$.
 Thus, when the AM and SC have the same symmetry ($m_{\bm{k}}=s_{\bm{k}}$) a zero-energy flat band emerges as a \emph{bulk} subgap state entirely induced by altermagnetism and akin to BFSs.
+Indeed, this flat band is only possible due to the accidental disappearance of a gaped spectrum at $E=0$ while the superconducting gap still exists at $|E|<2\Delta_0$, maintaining superconducting coherence.
 As a result, the bulk density of states at zero energy becomes singular, similar to the divergent density of states at $E=\Delta _{0}$ for a conventional $s$-wave SC.
-This effect, and hence the flat band, can be detected via conductance, as we demonstrate in Fig.\,\ref{Fig2}, where we plot the charge (spin) conductance for both $d_{x^{2}-y^{2}}$- and $d_{xy}$-wave AMs with $d_{x^{2}-y^{2}}$-wave superconductivity.
-The first feature to notice is that, at $h_{0}\neq\Delta_{0}$, the angle-resolved charge conductance $\bar{\sigma}^{e}(eV)$ is greatly enhanced at $eV=0$ as a result of the BFS ($E^{-}_{\bm{k}\nu}=0$) discussed above [Fig.\,\ref{Fig2}(a)].
-This gives rise to a zero-bias conductance peak (ZBCP) in the total charge conductance $\sigma_{\rm SC}^{e}(eV)$ at $h_{0}\neq\Delta_{0}$, which already appears at $Z=0$ but is enhanced as $Z$ enhances [Fig.\,\ref{Fig2}(b)].
-Thus, the ZBCP directly results is a bulk effect due to the BFS and it is not related to SABSs.
-By moving away from $eV=0$ and for $h_{0}\neq\Delta_{0}$, $\sigma_{\rm SC}^{e}(eV)$ develops a V-shape profile with spikes outside the gap [Fig.\,\ref{Fig2}(c)], an effect that is similar to ferromagnetic SCs \cite{Yokoyama07}.
-On the other hand, when $d_{xy}$ -wave AM and $d_{x^{2}-y^{2}}$-wave SC coexist, no zero energy bulk flat band is found although the charge conductance still acquires finite subgap values following a U-shape profile for $h_{0}\neq0$ but without any ZBCP, see Fig.\,\ref{Fig2}(e,f).
+This effect, and hence the flat band, can be detected via conductance, as we demonstrate in Fig.\thinspace \ref{Fig2}, where we plot the charge conductance showing nontrivial subgap states with $d$-wave AMs and $d$-wave SCs.
+The first feature to notice is that, for a $d_{x^2-y^2}$-wave SC with $d_{x^2-y^2}$-wave AM, the angle-resolved charge conductance $\bar{\sigma}^{e}(eV)$ at $h_{0}=\Delta _{0}$ is greatly enhanced at $eV=0$ as a result of the BFS ($E_{\bm{k}\nu }^{-}=0$) discussed above [Fig.\thinspace \ref{Fig2}(a)].
+This enhancement gives rise to a zero-bias conductance peak (ZBCP) in the total charge conductance $\sigma _{\mathrm{SC} }^{e}(eV)$ at $h_{0}=\Delta _{0}$ [Fig.\thinspace \ref{Fig2}(b)].
+The ZBCP stems from bulk BFSs and thus its width is very narrow~\cite{fukaya2025crossed}.
+By moving away from $eV=0$ and for $h_{0}\neq \Delta _{0}$, $\sigma _{\mathrm{SC}}^{e}(eV)$ develops a V-shape profile with spikes outside the gap, an effect that is similar to ferromagnetic SCs \cite{Yokoyama07}.
+It is worth mentioning that when $d_{xy}$-wave AM and $d_{x^{2}-y^{2}}$-wave SC coexist, no zero energy bulk flat band can be found according to Eq.\thinspace (\ref{dispersion}).